faircloth-lab/phyluce/docs/tutorial-two.rst

 Approach 1: Exploding the UCE FASTA library
 -------------------------------------------

-As outlined in :ref:`Tutorial I`, once you extract your contigs that are UCE loci, you can create individual-specific reference FASTA files by "exploding" the monolithic fasta file.
+As outlined in :ref:`TutorialOne`, once you extract your contigs that are UCE loci, you can create individual-specific reference FASTA files by "exploding" the monolithic fasta file.
 You can do that with the following:

 .. code-block:: bash